More Like This

 The Red Sea scuba diving places near Yanbu

-Located in northern KSA, almost 200 miles from Jeddah, Yanbu is the second most visited location for diving in Saudi Arabia.
+Located in northern KSA, almost 200 miles from Jeddah, Yanbu is the second most visited diving location in Saudi Arabia.

 Yanbu is home to the Seven Sisters, a region known for its hammerhead shark sightings.

-Its underwater world is dotted with colorful coral, with schools of barracuda swimming along with hammerheads and other shark species.
+Its underwater world is dotted with colorful coral, and schools of barracuda swim alongside hammerheads and other shark species.

 The best thing about Yanbu is that divers can discover brand new sights and underwater treasures as yet largely unexplored.